 Why We Sometimes Fear The Great Love Story

-As I mentioned, when I was reacquainted with The Great Love Story in my adult years, I first thought this story was a little weird, and it also scared me.
+As I mentioned, when I was reacquainted with The Great Love Story in my adult years, I first thought this story was a little weird.
+And it also scared me.
 Maybe it seems a little weird and scary to you, too.

 You regularly suffer from self-hatred or self-loathing.

-You have no idea how to love yourself or be friends with yourself.
+And you have no idea how to love yourself or be friends with yourself.

 You constantly worry what other people think of you and whether they think you are enough.

-You are constantly too busy because you are trying to do enough.
+And you are constantly too busy because you are trying to do enough.

 You are terrified of making mistakes or failing.

-You struggle with self-harming behavior or addictive behavior because you want to punish yourself or fill an empty place inside you.
+And you struggle with self-harming behavior or addictive behavior because you want to punish yourself or fill an empty place inside you.

 We were not meant to live in shame, anxiety, despair and loneliness.
 We were meant to live in Love